 Designed for aspiring elementary and middle school teachers, the program combines academic learning with hands-on experience so that you master both lesson material and teaching methods.

-Teaching becomes tangible during your last semester, called the professional semester, when coursework focuses on teaching methodology and classroom management.
-The semester concludes with 14 weeks of full-time student teaching.
+Teaching becomes tangible during your final year, called the year-long residency, when coursework focuses on teaching methodology and classroom management.
+The first semester includes 250 hours and the final semester includes 14 weeks of full-time student teaching.

-Bluefield State’s placement coordinator works with students, either at one of the local partner schools or through a school near where they live to schedule their placements.
-Students typically choose two placements (K-2, 3-5 and/or middle school) depending on their focus.
+Bluefield State’s placement coordinator works with students, either at one of the local partner schools or through a nearby school to schedule their placements.

-To apply to the professional semester, you will need to complete the following.
+To apply to the year-long residency, you will need to complete the following:

 Students are responsible for paying for the tests.
 You can register for your exam here.